Austal USA: Unionizing efforts

 Following complaints from the Sheet Metal Workers' International Association (SMWIA), Austal USA has twice been found to have engaged in unfair labor practices with respect to the organizing effort of unions by the National Labor Relations Board.
 Unionization had been rejected by employees in elections held in May 2002 and April 2008.
 A third attempt in August 2011 was again rejected with a vote of 613 against unionization to 367 for it.
 The SMWIA filed a new complaint with the labor board after the result.

 Discrimination allegations

 In March 2008, the company was sued by 22 employees for alleged racial discrimination and a hostile work environment.
 The company was found not guilty in separate discrimination trials that culminated in October 2011 and January 2012.
 A request for a new discrimination trial was rejected in March 2012 by a federal court.
 After appeals, seven of the plaintiffs were allowed to proceed to trial.
 Juries found in favor of Austal USA in April 2015.

+Accounting fraud

+In 2023 senior Austal executives were charged with orchestrating an accounting fraud scheme for the Littoral Combat Ship program.